bstefanescu/qutejs/web/doc/docs/model/lifecycle.md

 ### `init(app)`

-Called just after the component is instantiated.
-Should be used to initialize the component and to declare reactive properties.
+Called just after the component is instantiated and the reactive properties created.
+Can be used to do any initialization stuff.

-Reactive properties are declared by returning an object that maps property keys to default values.
-Any other component property which is not declared in the returned object will not be reactive.

 The current [application instance](#/app/instance) is passed as an argument to the `init` callback.